yazanziyad98/Gov_DWH_Pipeline/README.md

         .join(table, "National_Number", "inner")
 ```

-This filters SSC tables down to citizens who exist in the civil registry — eliminating orphan insurance records before they hit Gold.
+This filters SSC tables down to citizens who exist in the civil registry, eliminating orphan insurance records before they hit Gold.

 **A real dimension:**